tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 <p>That night Reddy Fox told old Granny Fox all about how he had tried to catch Dani Meadow Mouse.
 Granny listened with her head cocked on one side.
 When Reddy told how fat Dani Meadow Mouse was, her mouth watered.
 You see now that snow covered the Green Meadows and the Green Forest, Granny and Reddy Fox had hard work to get enough to eat, and they were hungry most of the time.</p>

-<p class="q">I’ll go with you down on the meadows tomorrow morning, and then we’ll see if Dani Meadow Mouse is as smart as she thinks she is,” said Granny Fox.</p>
+<p class="q">“I’ll go with you down on the meadows tomorrow morning, and then we’ll see if Dani Meadow Mouse is as smart as she thinks she is,” said Granny Fox.</p>

 <p>So, bright and early the next morning, old Granny Fox and Reddy Fox went down on the meadows where Dani Meadow Mouse lives.
 Dani had felt in her bones that Reddy would come back, so she was watching, and she saw them as soon as they came out of the Green Forest.
 When she saw old Granny Fox, Dani’s heart beat a little faster than before, for she knew that Granny Fox is very smart and very wise and has learned most of the tricks of all the other little meadow and forest people.</p>

-<p>"This is going to be a more exciting game than the other,” said Dani to herself, and scurried down out of sight to see that all her little tunnels were clear so that she could run fast through them if she had to.
+<p class="q">“This is going to be a more exciting game than the other,” said Dani to herself, and scurried down out of sight to see that all her little tunnels were clear so that she could run fast through them if she had to.
 Then she peeped out of one of her little doorways hidden in a clump of tall grass.</p>

 <p>Old Granny Fox set Reddy to hunting for Dani’s little round doorways, and as fast as he found them, Granny came up and sniffed at each.
 Dani knew that she could tell by the smell which one she had been at last.
 Finally she came straight towards the tall bunch of grass.
 Dani ducked down and scurried along one of her little tunnels.
 She heard Granny Fox sniff at the doorway she had just left.
 Suddenly something plunged down through the snow right at her very heels.
 Dani didn’t have to look to know that it was Granny Fox herself, and she squeaked with fright.</p>